Comprehensive financial advice for SMEs. Business and private.

 You previously mentioned additional services that your clients enjoy.
 What did you mean by that?

-Gerber: To my knowledge, we are also the only bank that also does something for the Boards of Directors.
+We also maintain an active entrepreneur community that enables business owners to attend numerous events, make new contacts, and exchange feedback.
+To my knowledge, we are also the only bank that does something for the Boards of Directors.
 At what we call the Chairman's Table, we regularly give SME Boards of Directors the opportunity to discuss their experiences.

 Are there also networks for start-ups?